 This eggless chocolate chip muffins recipe is easy to prepare, and perfect for a sweet treat or weekend breakfast.
 Made with whole wheat flour, these healthy chocolate chip muffins are made in just one bowl and are ready in 30 minutes or less.

-An easy Eggless Brownie Recipe made with cocoa powder, whole wheat flour (or add atta that is used for making roti or chapati), sugar, baking powder and oil.
+An easy Eggless Brownies Recipe made with cocoa powder, whole wheat flour (or add atta that is used for making roti or chapati), sugar, baking powder and oil.
 So, the recipe is also a bit healthier and is vegan too.

 Creamy, tasty and soft New York Style Cheesecake.
 This Cheesecake recipe is made without eggs and is a baked cheesecake.
 I also share a recipe of homemade chocolate sauce that complements the slightly tangy taste of the cheesecake very well.

 Panna Cotta is an Italian dessert made with milk and cream.
 This easy and delicious panna cotta recipe is made without gelatin and thus a vegetarian version of panna cotta.
+To set the dessert agar agar is used instead of gelatin.

 This chocolate fudge is a quick, no-bake recipe made with just 3 ingredients – chocolate, sweetened condensed milk and butter.